Skip to content

 When you’re aiming for longer lengths, hitting your target length can be frustrating.
 For those of us who get impatient (hand raised), slow progress can even make you consider snipping stubborn curls.

 Hold off on the scissors.
 You can also pick up simple length retention habits to use every day.
 Join me on this natural hair journey.
-With a few evidence-informed habits, you can grow healthy inches and protect them over time.
+Let's check the 15 habits that protect your ends, reduce friction, and help you hold on to the length you've already earned.

 Key Takeaways